pvcraven/arcade_book/source/chapters/21_sprites_and_collisions/sprites.rst

 https://api.arcade.academy/en/latest/resources.html

-You cal load these using a filename pattern such as: ``:resources:images/topdown_tanks/tank_red.png``
+You can load these using a filename pattern such as: ``:resources:images/topdown_tanks/tank_red.png``

 Where to Save Images
 ^^^^^^^^^^^^^^^^^^^^